-Whisk egg yolks in a small bowl.
-Slowly add 1 cup of the hot milk mixture to the eggs while whisking.
+- Whisk egg yolks in a small bowl.
+Slowly add 1 cup of the hot milk mixture at a time to the eggs while whisking.
 Return the mixture to the sauce pan and stir over medium heat until thick and bubbly.
 Let boil 2 minutes.

 - Remove from heat and stir in butter and vanilla.

 - Cool in the saucepan for 15-20 minutes stirring occasionally.
 Pour into a large bowl and place plastic wrap on the surface.
 Refrigerate until completely cooled.

 - Place half of the cake cubes on the bottom of a trifle bowl.
 Top with half of the cranberry mixture and half of the custard.
 Repeat layers.